Tarot is a fascinating deck of 78 symbolic picture cards, but it’s also far more than that. Tarot acts as a key that:

 - Opens your mind to the deep truth and wisdom you possess within yourself

-The origins of tarot are somewhat mysterious, but to our best knowledge it emerged in Northern Italy during the Renaissance, around the mid-1400’s.
+The origins of tarot emerged in Northern Italy during the Renaissance, around the mid-1400’s.
+At that time it was used for playing games, not divination.
 The deck’s structure is very similar to a playing card deck.
 It has four suits, with each suit having cards numbered Ace through 10, plus the royalty cards.
 The main difference is that a tarot deck also contains 22 trump cards, each a symbol of a major theme of life.

 Tarot is like our own personal oracle.
 It acts as a mirror for our soul to see and understand what we know deep in our hearts to be true.
 The deck is timeless and universal, meaning anyone can learn to use it, and its wisdom applies to everyone at all times of their lives.
 All we have to do is be willing to see the truth of ourselves and our lives, and tarot reveals it to us.